openenergymonitor/emonpi/docs/wifiAP.md

 wpa_pairwise=TKIP
 rsn_pairwise=CCMP
 ```
-WITH AUTENTICATION  - if using **RasPi3 with nl80211 chipset with the brcmfmac driver**
+WITH AUTENTICATION  - if using **RasPi3 or official RasPi Wifi dongle - nl80211 chipset with the brcmfmac driver**

 ```
 interface=wlan0